ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 * **bpython**: A lightweight REPL with syntax highlighting, autocompletion, and a "rewind" feature.
 * **ptpython**: A more advanced REPL built on `prompt_toolkit`, offering multiline editing, syntax validation, and Vim/Emacs modes.
 * **xonsh**: A Python-powered shell language that is a superset of Python, combining shell and Python syntax.

-## Final Thoughts

-Jupyter Notebooks without the web interface.
-I like it.